Virginia Beach Electrocution Injury Lawyer

 Most people have experienced an electric shock at some time in their lives.
 Usually, the shock is from static electricity or from low voltage batteries.
 We may feel a jolt but are otherwise unharmed.
 However, electrical shock injuries can be extremely serious and life-changing.
 In extreme cases, the shock is powerful enough to kill the victim.
 This is known as electrocution.

 Cooper Hurley Injury Lawyers has represented people who have suffered amputations and other serious injuries due to electric shocks.
 Our Norfolk-based attorneys have represented family members of victims who were electrocuted.
 Often people who suffer shocks are workers such as tree cutters or power workers who came into contact with high voltage wires.
-We have also represented members of the public suffered shocks and experienced very serious injuries.
+We have also represented members of the public who have suffered shocks and experienced very serious injuries.

 How Common Are Electric Shock Injuries?